apoorvabr314/FinalProject_GLY4930_ABR/README.md

 ``pip install -r requirements.txt``

 3. [ClustalW2](http://www.clustal.org/clustal2/) must be installed separately to enable multiple sequence alignment.
-(It is not a python package but a seperate commant-line tool.)
+(It is not a python package but a seperate command-line tool.)

 On Ubuntu/Debian: ``sudo apt-get install clustalw``
 On Mac (via Homebrew): ``brew install clustal-w``